Topological insulator: Experimental realization

 Shortly thereafter symmetry-protected surface states were also observed in pure antimony, bismuth selenide, bismuth telluride and antimony telluride using angle-resolved photoemission spectroscopy (ARPES). and bismuth selenide.
 Many semiconductors within the large family of Heusler materials are now believed to exhibit topological surface states.
-In some of these materials, the Fermi level actually falls in either the conduction or valence bands due to naturally-occurring defects, and must be pushed into the bulk gap by doping or gating.
+In some of these materials, the Fermi level actually falls in either the conduction or valence bands due to naturally occurring defects, and must be pushed into the bulk gap by doping or gating.
 The surface states of a 3D topological insulator is a new type of two-dimensional electron gas (2DEG) where the electron's spin is locked to its linear momentum.

 Fully bulk-insulating or intrinsic 3D topological insulator states exist in Bi-based materials as demonstrated in surface transport measurements.
 In a new Bi based chalcogenide (Bi1.1Sb0.9Te2S) with slightly Sn - doping, exhibits an intrinsic semiconductor behavior with Fermi energy and Dirac point lie in the bulk gap and the surface states were probed by the charge transport experiments.

-In was proposed in 2008 and 2009 that topological insulators are best understood not as surface conductors per se, but as bulk 3D magnetoelectrics with a quantized magnetoelectric effect.
+It was proposed in 2008 and 2009 that topological insulators are best understood not as surface conductors per se, but as bulk 3D magnetoelectrics with a quantized magnetoelectric effect.
 This can be revealed by placing topological insulators in magnetic field.
 The effect can be described in language similar to that of the hypothetical axion particle of particle physics.
 The effect was reported by researchers at Johns Hopkins University and Rutgers University using THz spectroscopy who showed that the Faraday rotation was quantized by the fine structure constant.

 In 2012, topological Kondo insulators were identified in samarium hexaboride, which is a bulk insulator at low temperatures.

 In 2014, it was shown that magnetic components, like the ones in spin-torque computer memory, can be manipulated by topological insulators.
 The effect is related to metal–insulator transitions (Bose–Hubbard model).